Overhead power lines

 Accidental contact with live overhead power lines kills people and causes many serious injuries every year.
 People are also harmed when a person or object gets too close to a line and a flashover occurs.
 Work involving high vehicles or long equipment is particularly high risk, such as;

-In Construction – Lorry mounted cranes (such as Hiabs), Mobile Elevated Work Platforms (MEWP's), scaffold poles, tipper vehicles, cranes, ladders;
+In Construction – Lorry mounted cranes (such as Hiabs or Palingers), Mobile Elevated Work Platforms (MEWP's), scaffold poles, tipper vehicles, cranes, ladders;

 In Agriculture – combines, sprayer booms, materials handlers, tipper vehicles, ladders, irrigation pipes, polytunnels; Remember: